 Just like people, animals need places where they are sheltered from wind, rain and hot sun.
 Some animals, such as guinea pigs and rabbits, also need shelter to protect them from predators like cats and dogs.
 Enclosures, kennels, hutches, houses and aviaries provide shelter for our pets while barns, stables and sheds protect farm animals.

-If animals show any signs of pain, injury or ill health it is important they receive veterinary care immediately.
+If animals show any signs of pain, injury or ill health, it is important they receive veterinary care immediately.
 An indication that an animal may be ill could include:

 Exercise keeps animals healthy and alert, just like it does for you.
-Blood flow is increased during exercise, clearing arteries and veins and transporting oxygen and nutrients to around the body.
+Blood flow is increased during exercise, clearing arteries and veins and transporting oxygen and nutrients around the body.

 Exercise keeps muscles strong, allows better digestion of food and heightens an animal’s senses.
-Energy that has been stored as fat can also be used up during exercise, this helps to prevent animals from becoming overweight.
+Energy that has been stored as fat can also be used up during exercise - this helps to prevent animals from becoming overweight.

 Imagine if you spent your entire life alone, locked in a big room.
 You had food, water, a warm cosy bed and once a day you were let out for 30 minutes to run around, but that was all.
 You had no friends, no toys, no TV, no books, no phone, no internet.
 What would or could you do for the rest of the day?
 How do you think you would feel?

-A good enrichment is safe, fun, challenging and time consuming.
+Good enrichment is safe, fun, challenging and time consuming.

 All animals deserve to be happy.
 Ensuring conditions that avoid unnecessary anxiety and stress will help to provide freedom from mental suffering.
 While favourable physical conditions are essential, appropriate mental conditions are also important to good animal welfare.